 6) No lot limitation: True ECN brokers allow you to place as many lots as you can.
 There is no restriction on lot sizes.
 If you want to test this, open a demo account with the broker and try to buy more than 6 standard lots of a currency pair.
 If the order is not filled or rejected, the broker is not a true ECN.

 7) No Promos: A true ECN broker will not promise you some bonus or discount for opening an ECN trading account.
 They make their money off commissions from your trade – whether you win or lose.
+To avoid brokers that bait with promos, sign up with FCA regulated brokers only.
+In the UK, it is illegal to use promos and bonus offers to convince traders according to FCA rules.

 8) Constant price update: The computerized system in ECN scouts for prices and updates them on their platform every minute.
 You can test for this by opening a demo account.
 If prices are not updated every minute (or seconds most times), the broker is not a true ECN.